digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 ## So, what _is_ stored in Fedora?

-In the Cambridge Digital Library implementation, anti-virus reports per-file and PRONOM file format information are stored in Fedora, alongside the binary object, as additional data for each file.
+In the Cambridge Digital Library implementation, anti-virus reports per-file and [PRONOM file format information](https://www.nationalarchives.gov.uk/PRONOM/) (maintained by the National Archives) are stored in Fedora, alongside the binary object, as additional data for each file.
 This means that their digital preservation has no knowledge of or dependency on METS (although it may be preserving METS files as part of digital objects).

 An alternative would be to use METS files to carry this information – either a METS file generated by a pipeline during preservation, or by adding to an existing METS file generated at a previous step.
 It is standard practice to store this in a METS TechMD section (Goobi and Archivematica both do this).